axibase/atsd/configuration/entity_groups.md

 ### Entity Views

-[Entity Views](./entity_views.md) are customized tabular formats for displaying key attributes for entities of the same type.
-Entity Views are inherited from the parent Entity Group if one is defined.
-Assign a new Entity View to the current Entity Group using the dual list under the **Entity Views** pane.
+[Entity views](./entity_views.md) are customized tabular formats for displaying key attributes for entities of the same type.
+Entity views are inherited from the parent Entity Group if one is defined.
+Assign a new entity view to the current entity group using the dual list under the **Entity Views** pane.

 ![](./images/entity-view-add.png)

-Once an Entity Group belongs to an Entity View, it is available directly from the main menu under the **Entity Views** tab.
+Once an entity group belongs to an entity view, it is available directly from the main menu under the **Entity Views** tab.

 ![](./images/entity-views-menu.png)

-> For more information about configuring Entity Views, see [Entity View Documentation](./entity_views.md#settings)
+> For more information about configuring entity views, see [Entity View Documentation](./entity_views.md#settings)